lancegoyke/djarter/README.md

 But in the spirit of deploying high quality work, this repo contains a few best practices and useful tools for Django projects.

 These features would take a while to get set up from scratch, and might not be worth it for every project.
-But cloning this starter template can save you roughly a full day of work.
+But cloning this starter template can save you roughly a full day of work if you're planning to extend the built-in user authentication.

 Most importantly, though, no Bootstrap styling was used in the making of this template.